sloanatkins/sloanatkins/README.md

 ---

 ## About
-I’m a student developer with hands-on experience in web development and machine learning research.
+I am a student developer with hands-on experience in web development and machine learning research.
 I enjoy working close to fundamentals, writing readable code, and building projects that solve real problems.

 - Based in Florida
 - Interested in software engineering and web development internships